the0cp/Bing-Wallpaper-Getter/README.md

+# Bing-Wallpaper-Getter
-# Bing-Backgrounds-Getter
+# How to use
+1. Download from Release.
+2. Install it.
-Just one click, get backgrounds from www.bing.com and automatically set as desktop background.
+3. Just run as Admin, it'll download wallpapers from www.bing.com and automatically set as your desktop background.
-# It requires you to run as Administrator if you're using Windows 10.
+# It requires you to run as Administrator because your images will be stored in the program's folder.